MegaPirateNG/Docs/index.md

 # Welcome to MegaPirateNG

-MegaPirateNG (in short MPNG) is a fork of the popular APM Autopilot Suite to cheaper all in one (AIO) flight controller boards.
+MegaPirateNG (in short MPNG) is a fork of the popular APM Autopilot Suite.

+The goal is to support AllInOne IMU flight controller boards.

+Including but not limited to:
+* RCTimer Crius V2
+* Crius V1 or compatible
+* HobbyKing AllInOne Pro boards
+* HobbyKing MultiWii Pro board with ITG3205 and BMA180, BMP085
+* Black Vortex

 ## Supported APM Autopilot Platforms and maintainers